fiskaltrust/release-notes/portal/portal-sprint-88.md

 ### Data exports

-#### POSArchive powered TAR Export
+#### fiskaltrust.PosArchive powered TAR Export
-In addition to the already existing DSFinV-K export, we added the possibility to download aggregated TSE tar files directly from the PosArchive storage.
+In addition to the already existing DSFinV-K export, we added the possibility to download aggregated TSE tar files directly from the fiskaltrust.PosArchive storage.
 This means that a user-definable range of the TAR files that our Middleware automatically stores during each daily closing receipt (and later uploads to our cloud storage) is packed and served as a zip file.

 ![tar-export-details](images/sprint-88/tar-export.png)